(Updated May 2018)

 - Hotel/restaurants (name and menu choices only for events you are attending)

-- Delegate lists (name and firm only) to host venues where required as security lists
+- Delegate lists (name and firm only) to host venues where required as security lists and to the speakers, sponsors and exhibitors at our annual training conferences (unless requested otherwise)

 - To participating law firms in the UWE/BLS summer placement scheme where the firm has offered a placement to a student and the applying students have consented to BLS forwarding their CV and application form in order to secure the placement (only the Head of Operations at BLS is privy to this information)